adamayoung/SwiftWithAdamBlog/Content/swift/map-filter-reduce.md

 let summedNumbers = numbers.reduce(0, +)
 ```

-Another example, let's concatenate a list of strings into one string,
+Another example, let's concatenate an `Array` of strings into one string,

 ```swift
 let letters = ["A", "B", "C", "D", "E"]